ronoaldo/swgoh/README.md

 to provide rich information about character, ships and mods.

-A basic client for https://swgoh.gg/ (website crawling) and https://swgoh.gg/api/ is also provided but as of now, not extensivelly tested.
+A basic client for https://swgoh.gg/ (website crawling) and https://swgoh.gg/api/ is also provided. as of now this implementation is not extensivelly tested.

 ## API client for Go lang